jusbrasil/careers/positions/Senior Full Stack Engineer - Marketplaces.md

 ### Requirements
 - You have at least 5 years of experience with hands on Software Development
+- You're experienced with Computer Science fundamentals and algorithms
 - You're experienced with at least one Object Oriented or Functional programming language
 - You're experienced with frontend development, using modern Javascript frameworks (React) and CSS Preprocessors
 - Strong in Python experience or the ability to ramp up in Python quickly